 - One certified doula will be allowed during labor and delivery.
 This must be the same doula for the duration of the mother’s stay.

 Surgery or Procedure Patients

 - If social distancing cannot be maintained, the support person should provide a contact phone number so that the care team can regularly communicate the status of the patient and contact them with ample time to return for pickup.

-- If social distancing can be achieved, the same support person may join the patient in recovery and be present to review discharge instructions.
+- If social distancing can be maintained, the support person may be present to review discharge instructions.

 - Two parents or guardians may be with the child during visiting hours.
-One parent or designated caregiver may remain with the child throughout the duration of the pediatric and PICU inpatient hospital stay.
+One parent or guardian may remain with the child overnight and throughout the inpatient hospital stay.

 Support Person During Hospital Discharge